|

 From there it goes to two places: 1.
 Nicecast

-a major internet trunk at fast-serv.com which serves the internet
+major internet trunk at fast-serv.com which serves the internet

 |